Mountains and Lakes in Japan

 The river flows down to the main area of Nikko city.

-Mount Tanigawa (谷川岳, Gunma Pref.)
+Tanigawadake (谷川岳, Gunma Pref.)

-Mount Tanigawa is a mountain on the dividing ridge of Honshu island.
+Tanigawadake (Mount Tanigawa) is a mountain on the dividing ridge of Honshu island.

 It is located between Gunma and Niigata Prefectures.